PepperonIT/blockly-site/README.md

 - Install Node.js (version 16.13 or newer recommended).
 - Install NPM (version 8.1.0 or newer recommended).
 - Clone this repo.
-- run `npm i` in the root folder of the cloned repo.
+- Run `npm i` in the root folder of the cloned repo.
+- If there is a critical depency error, run `npm audit fix --force`
-- run `npm start` to run the app in development mode.
+- Run `npm start` to run the app in development mode.

 More information about how to run the app in different modes and build it for production can be found [here](react-info.md)